-Charges for a year at Hamilton, including tuition and fees, room and board, total \$53,470.
-Beyond this, a student will need an additional \$1,300 to cover the cost of books and supplies, plus approximately \$500 for other expenses.
+Charges for a year at Hamilton, including tuition and fees, room and board, total \$59,970.
+Beyond this, a student will need an additional \$1,300 to cover the cost of books and supplies, up to \$1,000 for miscellaneous personal expenses and up to \$1,500 for travel.
 The actual amount required will depend in part upon the distance between home and the College.